awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example1.md

 1. User then tries permissions granted via both the bucket policy and the user policy\.

 For this example, you will need an AWS account\.
-Instead of using the root credentials of the account, you will create an administrator user \(see [About using an administrator user to create resources and grant permissions](example-walkthroughs-managing-access.md#about-using-root-credentials)\)\.
+Instead of using the root user credentials of the account, you will create an administrator user \(see [About using an administrator user to create resources and grant permissions](example-walkthroughs-managing-access.md#about-using-root-credentials)\)\.
 We refer to the AWS account and the administrator user as follows:

 | Account ID | Account referred to as | Administrator user in the account |